bluprince13/slides/slides/js-behind-the-scenes/index.md

   callback.
 - `catch` lets you do error handling.
 - The `onFulfilled` and `onRejected` functions get the `PromiseResult` as input.
+- They go into browser land and are pushed into the callback queue when the promise resolves or rejects.
 - You can chain lots of `then` and `catch` statements.

 --